PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 1. **Description:** The encrypted chat feature being developed only allows persons to add their comments to the end of a thread.
 There are many ways in which this could be made more useful.
 1. **Expected Outcomes:**
+    1. _User Features_
         1. Create ways for users to reply to any historical comment.
         1. Implement ways for users to manage content in chats.
         1. Allow administrators to respond in various ways to complaints about chats.
-    1. Activate various combinations of ways to notify users of this feature.
+        1. Activate various combinations of ways to notify chat users.
+        1. Implement encrypted group chat.
+    1. _Scalability features_
+        1. The Talawa mobile app currently uses graphql subscription for its chat feature.
+We need a highly scalable solution.
+        1. Data migration between multiple backend data storage systems must be easy.
+    1. _Cost Considerations_
+        1. The cost of using third party services must be borne by the end user organization, not The Palisadoes Foundation
 1. **Repos to update:** Talawa, Talawa-API, Talawa-Admin
 1. **Skills Required:** Code stacks related to repos above.
 See introduction section.
-1. **Depends on Project:** None
+1. **Depends on Project:** `API: Content Uploads Support`
-1. **Project Size:** 175 hours
+1. **Project Size:** 350 hours
 1. **Possible Mentors:** TBD
 1. **Difficulty:**
 1. **Impact Definition:** Core development